-Pay your tuition fees for International (non-EU) undergraduate and postgraduate students
+Pay your tuition fees for EU and International undergraduate and postgraduate students

 Find out the different ways you can pay your tuition fees